ibmsoe/bigtop_cluster/README.md

 ![Alt text](http://www.scientificcomputing.com/sites/scientificcomputing.com/files/openpower_foundation_ml.jpg)
 ![Alt text](https://cwiki.apache.org/confluence/download/thumbnails/27850921/pb-bigtop.png?version=1&modificationDate=1413827725000&api=v2)
-#### This README describes scripts and tools to get the Apache BigTop v 1.1 bundle up and running quickly with minimum intervention required in a multi-node environment.
-Linux system administration knowledge is assumed (package installation, network configuration, etc.).
+#### This README describes the scripts and tools you can use to get the Apache BigTop v 1.1 bundle up and running quickly with minimum intervention in a multi-node environment.
+This README assumes you have Linux system administration knowledge (package installation, network configuration, etc.).
 ##### The goal of this project is to automate download, install, and configuration of the following components:
 - Java Open JDK 1.8
 - Apache Bigtop  v1.1+